-The Employment Allowance is designed to encourage employers to grow their businesses by recruiting more staff.
-The majority of businesses that benefit the allowance are small businesses (those with fewer than 50 employees).
+The Employment Allowance is designed to encourage small business employers to grow their businesses by recruiting more staff.
+The allowance has been restricted to organisations with an NIC bill of less than £100,000 in the previous tax year.
+It is estimated that at least 90% of small businesses will still benefit.

 Am I eligible for the Employment Allowance?